wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 And Protractor grabs specific HTML elements from within each DOM.

 One of the major advantages pointed out on <a target="_blank" href="https://protractor.angular.io/">https://protractor.angular.io</a> (formerly <a target="_blank" href="https://protractortest.org/">protractortest.org</a>) is that Protractor runs tests quicker than Selenium because it optimizes the need for manually adding (usually arbitrary) "sleep" and "wait" commands in test scripts.
+JavaScript is <a target="_blank" href="https://www.sohamkamani.com/blog/2016/03/14/wrapping-your-head-around-async-programming/">asynchronous</a> (not sychronous like Java).

 Protractor adds "accessors" to Angular models, bindings, ng-options, and finding elements inside ng-repeat.